 A weight distribution hitch does just that, distribute weight.
 These types of hitches spread weight that’s usually consolidated on the tongue across your whole vehicle and what you’re hauling, making them very useful with camping RVs.
 Long rods called “spring rods” in the hitch move the weight across the whole vehicle, allowing for easier steering.

 TSA Custom Car & Truck carries all the top Reno hitches and Carson City hitches in the Northern Nevada area.
 Contact us today so we can get you started!

-If you are looking to ditch your truck’s OEM factory headlights, you may be overwhelmed by the number of different custom truck accessories and headlight options to choose from.
+If you are looking to ditch your truck’s OEM factory headlights, you may be overwhelmed by the number of different custom accessories for trucks and headlight options to choose from.

 Generally, custom headlights are grouped into 3 main groups: Halo-style, Euro-style, and Projector-style.
 Unfortunately, there can be confusion between what a custom headlight is referred to as.
 For example, just because a headlight is one kind does not necessarily mean it doesn’t have the features of another.
 A Halo styled headlight can also have LED bulbs or projector lights.
 So which custom headlight is right for you?

-Ultimately, your choice in headlight comes down to your own personal preferences.
+Ultimately, your choice in headlight comes down to your own personal preferences in custom accessories for trucks.
 What you may find stylish may not be what others find stylish, and with so many custom options it can be overwhelming.
-You can always come into TSA Custom Truck Accessories or contact us at (number) and our staff will help you narrow down the list.
+You can always come into TSA Custom Truck Accessories or contact us and our staff will help you narrow down the list of custom lighting or other custom accessories for trucks.

 To help you understand the variety of custom headlights, we’ve explained the basics of the 4 main groups below.
 Remember that features can crossover from headlight groups, so if you like aspects of 2 or more groups then there is a custom headlight out there that fits the bill.